Chronic Pelvic Pain Syndrome/ Chronic Prostatitis

 What evidence is there that the treatment works?

-Although further research is still needed, there is significant evidence that both daily dosing of tadalafil and shockwave therapy can help with CPPS.
+Although further research is still needed, there is significant evidence that both daily dosings of tadalafil and shockwave therapy can help with CPPS.
 See below for a list of medical papers discussing the treatment options:

 How long after I start the treatment will I see improvements?

-Many patients will start feeling improvements within a week of starting treatment (as a result of the daily intake of cialis).
-The therapeutic effect of the shock-wave treatment is usually felt 4 weeks from start of the treatment – this means that the combined effect will be maximised around 1 month from the start of your treatment.
+Many patients will start feeling improvements within a week of starting treatment (as a result of the daily intake of Cialis).
+The therapeutic effect of the shock-wave treatment is usually felt 4 weeks from the start of the treatment – this means that the combined effect will be maximised around 1 month from the start of your treatment.

 For how long do I need to do the treatment?